GregSharpe1/greg.sharpe.wales/content/posts/terraform-external-dns.md

 # Introduction

-if you're like me, and have your Kubernetes/EKS cluster being built in AWS with Terraform and use Route53 you're probably running [external-dns](https://github.com/kubernetes-sigs/external-dns) (if you're not, I highly recommend it, if only for it's ease of use).
+If you're like me, and have your Kubernetes/EKS cluster being built in AWS with Terraform and use Route53 you're probably running [external-dns](https://github.com/kubernetes-sigs/external-dns) (if you're not, I highly recommend it, if only for it's ease of use).

 ## Problems